Greater Lebanon: Paris Peace Conference

 On 27 October 1919, the Lebanese delegation led by Maronite Patriarch Elias Peter Hoayek presented the Lebanese aspirations in a memorandum to the Paris Peace Conference.
-This included a significant extension of the frontiers of the Lebanon Mutasarrifate, arguing that the additional areas constituted natural parts of Lebanon, despite the fact that the Christian community would not be a clear majority in such an enlarged state.
+This included a significant extension of the frontiers of the Lebanon Mutasarrifate, arguing that the additional areas constituted natural parts of Lebanon although the Christian community would not be a clear majority in such an enlarged state.
 The quest for the annexation of agricultural lands in the Bekaa and Akkar was fueled by existential fears following the death of nearly half of the Mount Lebanon Mutasarrifate population in the Great Famine; the Maronite church and the secular leaders sought a state that could better provide for its people.
 The areas to be added to the Mutasarrifate included the coastal towns of Beirut, Tripoli, Sidon and Tyre and their respective hinterlands, all of which belonged to the Beirut Vilayet, together with four Kazas of the Syria Vilayet (Baalbek, the Bekaa, Rashaya and Hasbaya).

 Proclamation

-Following the peace conference, the French were awarded the French Mandate for Syria and the Lebanon, under which the definition of Lebanon was still to be set by the French.
+Following the peace conference, the French were awarded the French Mandate for Syria and the Lebanon under which the definition of Lebanon was still to be set by the French.
 Most of the territory was controlled by the Occupied Enemy Territory Administration, with the remainder controlled for a short time by the Arab Kingdom of Syria until the latter's defeat in July 1920.
 Following the decisive Battle of Maysalun, Lebanese Maronites openly celebrated the Arab defeat.

 On 24 August 1920, French Prime Minister Alexandre Millerand wrote to Archbishop Khoury: "Your country's claims on the Bekaa, that you have recalled for me, have been granted.
 On instructions from the French government, General Gouraud has proclaimed at Zahle's Grand Kadri Hotel, the incorporation into Lebanon of the territory that extends up to the summit of the Anti-Lebanon range and of Hermon.
 This is the Greater Lebanon that France wishes to form to assure your country of its natural borders."

 World War II and Later history

 Syria-Lebanon Campaign

-During World War II when the Vichy government assumed power over French territory in 1940, General Henri Fernand Dentz was appointed as high commissioner of Lebanon.
-This new turning point led to the resignation of Lebanese president Émile Eddé on 4 April 1941.
-After five days, Dentz appointed Alfred Naqqache for a presidency period that lasted only three months.
-The Vichy authorities allowed Nazi Germany to move aircraft and supplies through Syria to Iraq where they were used against British forces.
-Britain, fearing that Nazi Germany would gain full control of Lebanon and Syria by pressure on the weak Vichy government, sent its army into Syria and Lebanon.
+During World War II, the Vichy government assumed power over French territory in 1940, and General Henri Fernand Dentz was appointed as high commissioner of Lebanon.
+The new turning point led to the resignation of Lebanese President Émile Eddé on 4 April 1941.
+After five days, Dentz appointed Alfred Naqqache as president, but he lasted only three months.
+The Vichy authorities allowed Nazi Germany to move aircraft and supplies through Syria to Iraq, where they were used against British forces.
+Britain, fearing that Germany would gain full control of Lebanon and Syria by pressure on the weak Vichy government, sent its army into Syria and Lebanon.

 After the fighting ended in Lebanon, General Charles de Gaulle visited the area.
 Under various political pressures from both inside and outside Lebanon, de Gaulle decided to recognize the independence of Lebanon.
 On 26 November 1941, General Georges Catroux announced that Lebanon would become independent under the authority of the Free French government.